 Should I choose an HMO or PPO plan?

 When shopping for a Medicare Advantage plan, you'll likely have multiple plan types to choose from, including HMO and PPO options.
 Here are some differences to consider when selecting your plan.

 - With an HMO, you'll pay less out of pocket, but you must choose a primary care physician to coordinate your health care and will usually need referrals for specialists.
 You also must stay within the provider network, except in emergencies.

 - PPOs do not require referrals for specialty care.
 You're free to receive health care outside the plan provider network, but you will usually pay more and have a higher out-of-pocket maximum for out-of-network care.

 Best cheap Medicare Advantage plan in Maryland

-- Available in 10 counties and Baltimore city
+- It's available in 10 counties and Baltimore city.

 Kaiser Permanente has the highest customer satisfaction rating available and the lowest average rates in Maryland.

 Kaiser offers four Medicare HMO plans that include drug coverage and no medical or drug deductible, so your benefits start right away.
 Monthly rates range from $0 to $142, and out-of-pocket maximums are between $5,700 and $7,200.
 The higher your monthly rates, the lower the out-of-pocket maximum.